vapourismo/luwra/README.md

 You need a C++14-compliant compiler and at least Lua 5.1 to get this library to work.

 ## Tests
-The attached `Makefile` allows you to run both examples and tests using `make examples` and `make test` respectively.
+The attached GNU `Makefile` allows you to run both examples and tests using `make examples` and `make test` respectively.
 You might need to adjust the `LUA_*` variables, so Luwra finds the Lua headers and library.